 This expert is no longer a staff member at The Heritage Foundation.

-Sherk’s recent writings address the economic benefits of right-to-work laws; why participation in the labor force dropped during the recession; and how automation has affected the labor market.
+Sherk’s writings address the economic benefits of right-to-work laws; why participation in the labor force dropped during the recession; and how automation has affected the labor market.

 His research showed that federal employees make significantly more than comparable workers in the private sector.
 The findings attracted widespread national attention and contributed to the decision of President Obama and congressional leaders to suspend scheduled across-the-board pay increases for federal workers.